 Quit blaming the Romans, Jew!

 Okay, so congressmen are manipulated by AIPAC.
-What?
+So what?
 A whore can’t have more than one regular customer?
-“Grips the House and Senate” is a tad myopic.
-But Chossudovsky doesn’t say Congress is authoritative, he says they gave a rubber stamp.
+“Grips the House and Senate”….
+But Chossudovsky doesn’t claim Congress is authoritative, he says they gave a rubber stamp.

 In any case, Israel’s total GDP was $318.7 billion last year; ExxonMobile’s net worth is $486.4 billion.
 If the latter’s exertions in lobbying Congress (or those of the aerospace defense industry, or any of the myriad interests behind American imperialism) are less conspicuous than Israel’s, maybe it’s because there’s no ancient, international subculture of intrepid crackpots specializing in publishing salacious broadsides characterizing them as the one sinister key to understanding world history.
 But speaking of “lack of agency,” if the US enjoys effective veto power over Israel’s most sensitive defense priorities, and Congress is not authoritative, then Israeli lobbying efforts in Congress indicate a rather desperate negotiating position, and the difference between US leverage over Israel (on the one hand) and Israeli influence on the US (on the other) is the difference between a nutsack and an ingrown pubic hair.

 Like all hopeless ideologues, the authors of Aryan Skynet are chafing under some inchoate sense of life’s unfairness they were never fully equipped to cope with as children.
 But if you get your education on YouTube and are readily reeled in by morality tales and faux-esoterica, then the party misdirecting you is not the obscure likes of a Michel Chossudovsky, nor even the Atlantic or the Washington Post—it is you.
 Reductio ad Iudaeoram is autonomic obscurantism.
 If you think the JQ is the rug that really ties the room together, you’re easily impressed.
 And yet, as we have seen, Jews themselves are taken in by this in a remarkably consistent manner.

 How can yiddishkeit be untangled from its sadomasochistic relationship—from any relationship—with this sub-species of vindictive mediocrity?

 I think, perhaps, it can’t.
 Judaism is indeed the problem, but not quite the way that anti-semites imagine.